Senipah/VBA-Better-Array/docs/api/methods/FromCSVString.md

 The `FromCSVString()` method accepts a string argument representing the content of a comma-separated values (CSV) file and stores the delimited values contained within to the internal array.
 Fields that contain a special character (comma, CR\*, LF\*, or double quote\*), and are "escaped" by enclosing them in double quotes (Hex 22) are correctly handled as per the [RFC 4180](https://tools.ietf.org/html/rfc4180#page-2) specification.

-Behaves the same as the `FromCSVString` method.
+Behaves the same as the `FromCSVFile` method, except the source is provided directly as a string.

 Also see ws-garcia's [VBA-CSV-interface](https://github.com/ws-garcia/VBA-CSV-interface) library if higher performance is required.